 Early on in Chameleon’s growth, the founding team saw those benefits of having regular product-focused check-ins with customers by engaging with a core community on Slack to help improve features and discover how to make other users just as successful.

-Abother way to get user testing on-demand is to use a platform like UserTesting.com.
-For insight on the behaviour that leads to retention through your product’s onboarding flow or on a specific feature, you can deploy tests with task-based focuses, to defined audience segments.
+Another way to get user testing on-demand is to use a platform like UserTesting.com.
+For insight on the behavior that leads to retention through your product’s onboarding flow or on a specific feature, you can deploy tests with task-based focuses, to defined audience segments.

-Outside of a formal service, you can collect product experience feedback from your team, friends and family, and local meetups.
+Outside of a formal service, you can collect product experience feedback from your team, friends, and family, as well as local meetups.

 The goal of analyzing data and user feedback is to formulate a specific hypothesis.
 It may also mean that you find multiple different user personas or use cases, and these may require targeted and customized product walkthroughs.